Get covered in minutes!

 Learn life-saving skills

-Both kids and adults should know the basics of swimming which includes floating and moving through the water.
-The CDC recommends accredited swim lessons for children as the drowning risk for kids under 4 is reduced by 88% when they know the basics.
-It’s also vital to know how to recognize and respond to a swimmer in distress and how to perform cardiopulmonary resuscitation (CPR).
+Both children and adults should learn basic swimming skills, including floating, treading water, and moving safely through the water.
+The CDC strongly recommends accredited swimming lessons for children, noting that the risk of drowning for kids under 4 is reduced by 88% when they have basic skills.
+In addition, everyone should be able to recognize the signs of a swimmer in distress and know how to respond, including performing CPR if necessary.
+Regularly reviewing and practicing these skills can save lives.

 Make life jackets mandatory

-Regardless if a child knows how to swim, they should wear a U.S. Coast Guard-approved life jacket in and around natural bodies of water like a lake or ocean, the CDC recommends.
-Inexperienced swimmers should also wear life jackets in and around pools.
+Regardless of swimming ability, all children should wear a U.S. Coast Guard-approved life jacket in and around natural bodies of water, such as lakes, rivers, or oceans.
+Inexperienced swimmers and young children should also wear life jackets in and around pools.
+Ensure life jackets are properly fitted and in good condition.

 Articles